-LA Galaxy unveils statue of David Beckam | Africanews
+LA Galaxy unveils statue of David Beckham | Africanews

 It is the first time in history that a club is honoring a former MLS player.

 “When I first moved to LA, people turned round to me and said, LA is a place where dreams come true.
 Well, LA, today, a dream came true.
-Thank you very much.”
-Beckam continued with his appreciations.
+Thank you very much,” Beckham continued with his appreciations.

 Beckham helped open a soccer field for underprivileged youth in downtown Los Angeles.

-At half-time, he was inducted into the LA Galaxy Ring of Honor.
+At half-time, he was inducted into the LA Galaxy Ring of Honor.@philemonmbale